plasne/openid-connect/README.md

 -   XSRF-TOKEN - contained in a cookie readable by JavaScript

 Authentication is only accepted when the cookie containing the identity_token is passed AND there is an X-XSRF-TOKEN header (obtained by reading the cookie containing the XSRF-TOKEN value via JavaScript).
-This combination approach
+This combination approach ensures that this solution is resilient versus these common attacks.

-dfsafssadfsd

 ### Example of an XSS Hack